After 38 hours of research evaluating 56 products, we picked American Crew Forming Cream as our top choice.

 Remember, you never need to work with a single styling product.
 You can always use hair cream to add definition and texture and then add another level of hold with a wax or a hair spray if you want.

-Just a note about application - individual products offer their own suggestions and you may want to pay attention to them.
+Just a note about the application - individual products offer their own suggestions, and you may want to pay attention to them.